History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: There has been a mill here since at least the 13th century

-In 1529 the mill was rebuilt, and by 1689 the gearing mechanism was altered so that one of the waterwheels drove 2 millstones, one devoted to grinding malt.
+In 1529 the mill was rebuilt, and by 1689 the gearing mechanism was altered so that one of the waterwheels drove two millstones, one devoted to grinding malt.

-By the middle of the 18th century the mill was adapted into a fulling mill, using water power to pound woollen cloth to to a fine finish.
+By the middle of the 18th century, the mill was adapted into a fulling mill, using water power to pound woollen cloth to a fine finish.

 Admission to Cricklepit Mill is free.
 It is usually open during normal weekday office hours, and occasionally on weekends.
 There is no parking at the mill itself, but there are paid parking areas within a few minutes walk, the nearest being Lower Coombe Street, off Quay Hill.

 About Cricklepit Mill

 Address: Commercial Road, Exeter, Devon, England, EX2 4AB

 Heritage Rated from 1- 5 (low to exceptional) on historic interest